 According to the principle of the cow project they receive a loan for five ewes per family.
 Three families receive one breeding ram each.
 Here a “sheep committee” ensures that the loans are repaid on time and passed on.
 It works!
 So far about 1,000 families have received sheep.
 Those who received the first loans can now live off their flock of sheep.

-Long-term report on the Kuchi project (in german) can be downloaded here:
+A long-term report on the Kuchi project can be downloaded here:

 Interim Report Kuchi Sheep Project.pdf (650 KB)